-The economic well-being of low-income immigrants in the U.S.: An examination of the impact of the 1996 welfare reform on immigrants
+The economic well-being of low-income immigrants in the United States: An examination of the impact of the 1996 welfare reform on immigrants

-Song, Rui, "The economic well-being of low-income immigrants in the U.S.: An examination of the impact of the 1996 welfare reform on immigrants" (2007).
+Song, Rui, "The economic well-being of low-income immigrants in the United States: An examination of the impact of the 1996 welfare reform on immigrants" (2007).
 ProQuest ETD Collection for FIU.
 AAI3268664.